dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/how-to-set-parameters.md

 `ImageParameter` defines the global configurations used for the entire image.

 You can define one or multiple `ImageParameter`.
-When defining multiple `ImageParameter`, use `ImageParameterArray` and specify a different `Name` for each `ImageParameter` object.
+When defining multiple `ImageParameter`, use `ImageParameterContentArray` and specify a different `Name` for each `ImageParameter` object.

 To use the `ImageParameter` configuration defined in the JSON template: